elenderg/PAL-1000/cal-4700-portugues/spal/Plain Portuguese Programming.md

 I also have four functions that will put "a box's LEFT LINE" or "a box's TOP LINE" or "a box's RIGHT LINE" or "a box's BOTTOM LINE" into a line.

 I can, of course, DRAW a line.
 Ou encontre o CENTERO de uma linha.
-I can even:
+O compilador é capaz de até mesmo de:

 SPLIT a line INTO this line AND that line.